Learn about the 19 methods used by the world’s biggest agencies, aggregators and sellers to increase sales on Amazon

 Use The Power of Social Proof

-If your ASIN has under 20 reviews, we usually recommend you drop your price so it’s at least 30% under market then press on the PPC gas pedal for no less than 2 months to bring more customers in.
+If your ASIN has under 20 reviews, we usually recommend you drop your price so it’s at least 30% under market then step on the PPC gas pedal for no less than 2 months to bring more customers in.
 The more happy customers you have the better chance you have at getting reviews.

 Another viable option is using the Amazon Vine program.
 This program lets you give your product away for free to Amazon-approved reviewers who are obliged to leave you a rating.
-While this can be the fastest way to get to 30 reviews, it carries higher risk because Vine reviewers are known to be more critical than most, which might leave you with a few 3-star ratings.
+While this can be the fastest way to get to 30 reviews, it also carries higher risk because Vine reviewers are known to be more critical than most, which might leave you with a few 3-star ratings.

 Run Coupons Regularly